Redundancy: 19 things you should know

 Good prior preparation prevents poor performance through your job search campaign.

-16. Update your knowledge on the latest job search strategies and interview techniques
+16. Research the latest job search strategies and interview techniques

 Everything evolves in the world of work.
 Emailing your resume to two employers and recruitment agencies and expecting a response are long gone.
 Consider the alternative avenues that may help in your job search quest.

 Besides networking with your friends and acquaintances by phone or text, social media sites are good options.
-Ensure you embrace LinkedIn which I believe is the best social media site to go to if you’re looking for white-collar jobs and senior management roles.
+Ensure you embrace LinkedIn as it is known to be the best social media site to go to if you’re looking for white-collar jobs and senior management roles.

 About 1 in 4 Australians are registered members of LinkedIn.
 (3) You create a public or private resume or connect with employers and recruiters.
 Your job searches become tailored to you.
 You can follow certain companies to stay updated on what positions they have available.
 LinkedIn is also a fantastic way to keep in touch with former colleagues, and network.